MarkOstis/USBIP-Virtual-USB-Device/README.md

 USB Emulation In Python With No Additional Hardware
 =============

-Hack fixes for work with Linux 4.2.
+Hack fixes for mouse hid work with Linux 4.2 (and Windows 10)

+keyboard hid added.

+in Linux use:
+  python hid-xxxx.py
+  and
+  usbip attach -r 127.0.0.1 -b 1-1
+  (remember to load kernel modules ubip-core and vhci-hcd)

+for list device use:
+  usbip list -r 127.0.0.1

 More details on: <br>
 http://breaking-the-system.blogspot.com/2014/08/emulating-usb-devices-in-python-with-no.html <br>